vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 In other words: Mahādeva instructs/initiates Daks.a in the Pāśupata obser vance; this is the boon that will lead him eventually to the end of suffering (duh. khānta), the Pāśupata yoga or union with God.

 In view of the material discussed in the present article, it is obvious to see in the first panel from the right on the lintel (Plate 116; cf. Plate 156) an example of a Daks.in. ām¯urti.
-If we assume that the toran. a was facing east and that this is the obverse side of the lintel, Maheśvara, accompanied by his wife, 55 sits facing east, leaning towards the right, where his suppliant sits on his knees, facing north.
+If we assume that the toraṇa was facing east and that this is the obverse side of the lintel, Maheśvara, accompanied by his wife, 55 sits facing east, leaning towards the right, where his suppliant sits on his knees, facing north.

 This interpretation is corroborated by our later study of the crossbar.
 How ever, although the two panels to the left (above, p.
 524) initially suggested that the suppliant in question might be King Daks.a (Bakker 2004c, 133), there are good reasons to reconsider this interpretation and to see in the person who receives instruction, not Daks.a, but Arjuna.
 56